o3de/o3de.org/content/docs/tools-ui/uidev-component-development-guidelines.md

 ## Frequently asked questions

-### Can I copy the code example directly from the AmazonQtControlGallery?
+### Can I copy the code example directly from the O3DEQtControlGallery?

 Yes.
 Please note that not all settings will be covered by this tool.
 Use this extensions guide and the [O3DE UI Extensions C++ API Reference](/docs/api/frameworks/azqtcomponents/namespace_az_qt_components.html) to find additional examples and documentation.